vegan-schnitzel/twitter-sentiment-analysis/README.md

 # Twitter Sentiment Analysis

-In this project, a random forest classifier predicts hate speech on Twitter.
+In this university project, a random forest classifier is trained and later predicts the sentiment of tweets from the US.
+Ultimately, it is investigated whether predictions improve if tweet location is added as a feature.

-The .yml environment file defines which libraries have been used, it can be directly imported into anaconda.
-Note that Twitter policy prevents me from uploading some datasets and personal access tokens of Twitter API.
+The `env_machinelearning.yml` file defines which python libraries have been used in this analysis.
+It can be used to clone the environment in conda.
+Please note that Twitter policy forbids to upload unfiltered datasets.